 How to use Filmustage

-So, let’s say you’ve decided to make your own film.
-You have a brilliant script, and what you need now is to break it down to be able to plan your production, create a shooting schedule, cast actors, book locations, and so on.
+Hi!
+Let’s say you’ve decided to make your own film.
+You have a brilliant script, and you need to break it down to plan your production, create a shooting schedule, cast actors, book locations, and so on.
 How to make a script breakdown using the Filmustage app?
 In this post, we are going to talk about that in detail.

-Filmustage is based on the artificial neural network trained to search for elements in the script text and distinguish the elements depending on the context.
+Filmustage is based on the artificial neural network trained to search for elements in the script text and distinguish them depending on the context.
 Shortly speaking, it will do most of the job for you.

 Start working

-First things first, you need to open https://app.filmustage.com/ and create your own account.
-Once you’ve done this, the app will suggest guiding you through the interactive tutorial.
-We recommend you to use the tutorial: this will help you get comfortable within the app and quickly learn how to use it.
+First things first, you need to go to https://app.filmustage.com/ and create your own account.
+Once you've done this, the app will suggest guiding you through the interactive tutorial.
+We recommend you review the tutorial to help you get comfortable with the app and quickly learn how to use it.

 Create Project screen